MongoHQ/seed/README.md

 - `-stats`: show period mongo stats as the sync progresses
 - `-v`, `-vv` various levels of debug information

-About MongoHQ
+about the authors
 =============
 [MongoHQ](https://www.mongohq.com/) is a fully-managed platform used by developers to deploy, host, and scale open-source databases.
+This is an open source tool created by MongoHQ, and carries with it no warranties or ensurances.
+Use at your own risk, and test on a staging environment before running on production.
+When copying data, there is always a risk of data loss.
+You should take proper backup precautions before running.